Citrustreesnola.com

 The plant is rather cylindrical and erect with dense branches and will grow in a variety of soils.

-Calamondin Info http://www.hort.purdue.edu/newcrop/morton/calamondin.html
+Calamondin Info http://www.hort.purdue.edu/newcrop/mor ton/calamondin.html

-Pomello info http://en.wikipedia.org/wiki/Pomelo
+info

 Caring for Indoor Citrus